jae0107/youtube-clone/README.md

 # youtube-clone

-This is a responsive web application.
+This is a responsive web application developed in React and YouTube API.
+Data is retrieved from YouTube API and updated to YouTube API.

 # Installation